Here's Why Ava DuVernay Wanted To Direct 'A Wrinkle In Time'

 As the first photos from next year's A Wrinkle in Time debut on Entertainment Weekly today, director Ava DuVernay spoke to the magazine about what the project meant to her.
-It's not just about the fact that she got to be the first woman of color to direct a movie with a budget over $100 million.
-It's about being able to put a Black girl in the center of Madeleine L'Engle's imaginative story, first published in 1963.
+It's not just about the fact that she got to be the first woman of colour to direct a movie with a budget over $100 million.
+It's about being able to put a black girl in the centrr of Madeleine L'Engle's imaginative story, first published in 1963.

 Advertisement